OPdev101/Shape-Recognition-Using-FFT/README.md

 4: Code Reusability: The codebase is modular and well-structured, facilitating easy customization and extension.
 Users can modify the code to incorporate additional shape recognition criteria or integrate it into larger image processing pipelines.

-5: Comprehensive Documentation: The repository includes detailed documentation, explaining the underlying algorithm, code structure, and usage instructions.
-Users can quickly understand and utilize the system for their shape identification tasks.

-6: Visualization and Plotting: The system generates visual outputs, such as contour plots, frequency spectra, and labeled shape identification results, aiding in the analysis and understanding of the shape recognition process.
+5: Visualization and Plotting: The system generates visual outputs, such as contour plots, frequency spectra, and labeled shape identification results, aiding in the analysis and understanding of the shape recognition process.

 # Results
 1. Image Pre-Processing: